 - "Geeksquad Award" – for the employee who knows how to fix every technical issue.

-- “Giphy Award” – for the employee who’s always sending .gifs.
+- “Giphy Award” – for the employee who’s always sending .gifs in the group chat.

-- "Green Thumb Award" – for the employee whose workspace is always filled with plants.
+- "Green Thumb Award" – for the employee whose workspace is filled with plants.

-- "Icecube Award" – for the employee whose computer is always freezing on calls.
+- "Icecube Award" – for the employee whose internet is always freezing on calls.

 - “Mission Impossible Award” – for the employee who pulls off a crazy deadline.